msoukhomlinov/n8n-nodes-auvik/README.md

 # n8n-nodes-auvik

-An n8n community node for Auvik’s JSON:API.
+An n8n community node for Auvik’s REST API.

 ### Release
 This is the first public release of the Auvik community node for n8n.
 See the [Changelog](CHANGELOG.md) for details.